At the beginning of February 1999 I flew from hot summer in Melbourne Australia, to cold and wintry Minneapolis.

 - They all will be scrapped.

 - O, no!
-You must let me to race for
+You must let me to race for this medal!

 We studied maps of ski trails in the forest.
 Valerie showed me ones where the snow should be OK.
 I did simple arithmetic...